A spatial modeling framework for monitoring surveys with different sampling protocols with a case study for bird abundance in mid-Scandinavia: Results

-Figure \ref{zetaspostdist} and Table \ref{tovemodtable} show that the posterior densities of $\zeta_2$ are different between models, with higher posterior mean compared to the other models.
-This result agrees with the exploratory analysis of Section 2, which suggested the necessity of specifying a relation between the line and point counts in Norway which relaxed the assumption of linearity.
-However, the posterior densities of $\zeta_3$ and $\zeta_4$ are almost identical for models 1 and 3 whereas the posteriors for the same parameters in model 1 are shifted towards lower values of $\zeta_3$ and $\zeta_4$.\\ \\ Large differences in the posterior mean of $\psi_2$ in models 2 and 3 are observed when $\omega_2(\textbf{s})$ is introduced to account for the particularities of the sampling protocol of the line counts in Norway.
+Figure \ref{zetaspostdist} and Table \ref{tovemodtable} show that the posterior densities of $\zeta_2$ are different between models, with higher posterior mean for model 1 compared to the other models.
+This result agrees with the exploratory analysis of Section 2, which suggested the necessity of specifying a relaxed linear relationship between the line and point counts in Norway (linearity was met in Sweden, but not in Norway, see Fig. 2).
+However, the posterior densities of $\zeta_3$ and $\zeta_4$ are almost identical for models 1 and 3 whereas model 2 estimated posterior distributions for $\zeta_3$ and $\zeta_4$ that are shifted towards lower values (Fig. 5).\\ \\ Large differences in the posterior mean of $\psi_2$ in models 2 and 3 are observed when $\omega_2(\textbf{s})$ is introduced to account for the particularities of the sampling protocol of the line counts in Norway (i.e. in general terms, to account for added complexity due to one of the data collecting protocols considered).
 While model 2 gives high prevalence to $\omega_1(\textbf{s})$ (posterior mean of $\psi_2=1.90$) as determinant of the departure from linear association, model 3 reduces this prevalence (posterior mean of $\psi_2=0.63$).
-We expect these differences in contribution of $\omega_1(\textbf{s})$ across models to impact their predictive power.
-In Figure S.2 we show the posterior mean of $Y_1(\textbf{s})+Y_2(\textbf{s})$, understood as a proxy for the total abundance of bird species in our study region.
-Given the high similarity across the whole region, we focus on a smaller sub-region (red square in Figure \ref{postmeanpred}), which encompasses the locations surrounding Trondheimsfjorden and the Norwegian Sea.
-Figure \ref{postmeanpred} also shows the differences in the predicted mean of $Y_1(\textbf{s})+Y_2(\textbf{s})$ between the three models.
+It arguably means that $\omega_2(\textbf{s})$ accounts for what is particular of this sampling protocol (the added complexity), and what at the same time reduces the leverage of what is shared between this sampling protocol (the line transect in Norway in this case study) and the other protocols.
+We expect these differences in contribution of $\omega_1(\textbf{s})$ across models to impact their predictive performance.
+In Figure S.2 we show the posterior mean of $Y_1(\textbf{s})+Y_2(\textbf{s})$, understood as a proxy for the total abundance of birds in our study region (see Section 3).
+Given the high similarity across mid-Scandinavia, hereafter, we explore the differences in the predicted mean of $Y_1(\textbf{s})+Y_2(\textbf{s})$ between the three models in a smaller sub-region (highlighted with a red square in Figure \ref{postmeanpred}), which encompasses the locations surrounding Trondheimsfjorden and the Norwegian Sea.